ClassOrange/c750/nzWriteup.md

 ```

 #### Distinct User Count
+The query pulls only the distinct user values from the nodes table and the ways table (the two are combined and only distinct values are added to the count).
+It's a lot lwoer than the initial count I'd pulled using Python so it seems many users never contributed directly to the nodes or ways.
 ```python
 for row in cur.execute('SELECT count(DISTINCT n.user) FROM nodes n JOIN ways w on n.user = w.user'):
     print(row)